Farnaz-Ansari/MsalTransientFaultHandling/README.md

 Using this custom http client, during dependency injection registration, we can tail our own delegating handlers alongside Polly policies to intercept outgoing requests to MSAL.

 ## Caching
-A custom IDistributedCache implementation is implemented to persist MSAL tokens to Redis.
+A Distributed Cache is implemented to persist MSAL tokens to Redis.

 ```csharp
 var msalApiClient = sp.GetRequiredService<IMsalHttpClientFactory>();